Posts Tagged ‘Whales’

 Captain William Davies died in the night, aged 61.
 The telegram to his wife with the first indication that he was ill followed the next day by a second, with the shocking news of his death.

-Monkbarns left Rio the following morning in dripping rain and thick cloud under a new Captain Davies, the former 1st Mate, waved off by the agent’s clerk, Eugene’s new OM crony Sharpes, who came aboard for a fine display of shantying up the anchor.
+Monkbarns left Rio the following morning in dripping rain and thick cloud under a new Captain Davies, the former 1st Mate, waved off by the agent’s clerk, Eugene’s old school crony Sharpes, who came aboard for a fine display of shantying up the anchor.
 “An appreciative audience makes a world of difference and I have never heard shanties sung so well aboard the ship,” wrote Eugene.
 “Bill and Mac supplied most of the solos and the choruses were all hearty.”

-Of the funeral he wrote not a word.
+The new master was determined to keep spirits up.
 They were bound for home – across the Line.

 For the further adventures of Eugene Bainbridge esq.– supported by the newly discovered letters of Raymond Baise (!!) – find me a publisher.